zoff-kollektiv/cifar/data/people/61-farid-ben-ali.md

 startOfSanctions: 04.02.2011
 ---
 Brother of Zine El Abidine Ben Ali, born in Hammam-Sousse on 22 November 1949.
-Formerly a press photographer in Germany, resided at 11 rue Sidi el Gharbi, Hammam - Sousse.
+Formerly a press photographer in Germany, he is alleged to have resided in Hammam - Sousse, Tunisia.